joerez/Music-of-the-Spheres/README.md

-# Music of the sphere
+# Music of the spheres

 **Turn the solar system into a living chord.**